LukeShortCloud/simpler_things_rpg/simpler_things.md

 Notes:

-* \*Healing takes two turns to complete, instead of one.
-* \*\*Magic can only be used by player characters that start the game with it as an Expertise.
+- \*Magic can only be used by player characters that start the game with it as an Expertise.

 ### Jobs